VRongve/DAT250/assignment01/web-app-pen-test-report.md

 Reflect on the challenges you encountered, the tools and techniques you found most effective, and the importance of securing web applications.

-# Grading Criteria

-Your assignment will be evaluated based on the following criteria:

-- Thoroughness of vulnerability assessment
-- Accuracy and effectiveness of vulnerability exploitation
-- Clarity and quality of the report
-- Demonstrated understanding of web application security concepts
-- Creativity in selecting and exploiting vulnerabilities